mongodb/docs/source/includes/fact-delete-whitelist-behavior.rst

-When you remove an IP address from the whitelist, existing connections from the removed address may remain open for a variable amount of time.
+When you remove an entry from the whitelist, existing connections from the removed address(es) may remain open for a variable amount of time.
 How much time passes before |service| closes the connection depends on several factors, including how the connection was established, the particular behavior of the application or